What gives international students the competitive edge?

-Why should one study abroad?
-Cultural immersion, improvements in language skills, invaluable experience and excellent educational system are among the usual responses.
-One of the most important benefits of being an international student, in my opinion, however, is the competitive advantage that studying abroad has.
-Studying abroad has proven to be an important addition to CVs that helps graduates stand out from the crowd.
-What exactly makes international students so attractive to future employers?
+Why should you study abroad?
+Cultural immersion, language skills, invaluable experiences and excellent education are the usual responses.
+But the real benefit of being an international student is the competitive advantage it brings.
+Studying at Bellerbys is an attractive addition to CVs that helps graduates stand out from the crowd.

+International students learn to adopt the positive aspects of the new culture while still retaining the integrity of their own.
 In addition to homesickness, one major hurdle that international students have to overcome is culture shock.
-Stark differences in ways of life, food accessibility and quality can create anxiety and frustration.
+Stark differences in ways of life and food can create anxiety and frustration.
 The strain of living without parental support in a foreign environment puts enormous pressure on international students.
-Overcoming and adapting to a whole new culture is an arduous task that international students have to undertake.
-This challenge is strenuous but rewarding in the end, as the international students learn to adopt the positive aspects of the new culture while still retaining the integrity of their own, improving their adaptability tremendously.
-International students are flexible and adaptable; they are not fazed by sudden changes.
-When thrown into an unfamiliar environment, they flourish.
-High adaptability is one of the components behind the attractiveness of international students.
+But the challenge of adapting to a whole new culture is is highly rewarding in the end because their adaptability gives international students a competitive edge.